Skip to main content

 5. Cost Efficiency

-Cost per token ($/1M tokens) is calculated by dividing instance hourly cost by throughput.
-The most important decision metric for production serving.
+Cost per token ($/1M tokens) is calculated by dividing the hourly instance cost by throughput.
+This is the most important decision metric for production serving.

 Cost Efficiency ($/1M tokens)Llama 4 Scout